-Internally, each device contains two main boards: an NB10x0 network board ("NB"), and an IB100x interface boards ("IB") that implements the I/O functionality of devices.
+Internally, each device contains two main boards: an NB10x0 network board ("NB"), and an IB100x interface board ("IB") that implements the I/O functionality.
 These boards are interconnected by an IC1000 cable.
 Some interface boards also carry a second "supplementary" board ("SB").
 Additionally, there are two LED boards — LB1000 and LB1001.
-The LB1000 is attached to the NB10x0, the LB1001 — to the IB100x.
+The LB1000 is attached to the NB10x0, while the LB1001 connects to the IB100x.

 If none of standard DS10xx devices suit your needs, you are welcome to create your very own controller with exactly the set of I/Os required for your project.
 You can also subcontract the design and manufacturing of your custom "IB" board to Tibbo.